 The definition of a relative to be used for the conflict of interest criteria is the definition within the Local Government Act 1993, specifically:

 “relative, in relation to a person, means any of the following: (a) the parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child of the person or of the person’s spouse or de facto partner, (b) the spouse or de facto partner of the person or of a person referred to in paragraph (a).”

 No. Panel members are appointed by councils under the Environmental Planning & Assessment Act 1979.
 The Code of Conduct for Local Planning Panel Members and its disclosure requirements apply to all members.

 It is a requirement of all members to declare and appropriately manage any conflicts, or perceptions of conflict, in accordance with the Code of Conduct for Local Planning Panel Members.
 Any member in doubt about whether they are in a situation requiring a declaration should discuss the matter with the panel chair.

-For more information, please contact the Planning Panels Secretariat:
+For more information, please contact your local council or the Planning Panels Secretariat: